Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/you-need-a-criminal-defense-attorney-if-you-have-a-teenager.md

 +++
-categories = "Blog ,Criminal Law, Drug Crimes ,DUI ,Juvenile Crime, Petty Theft ,Theft" date = 2022-11-10T18:30:00Z pfd_file = ""
+categories = "Blog "
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "Needing a criminal defense attorney for your teen may sound crazy, but in a media-savvy world it can be a necessity.
-Raising a Teenager in 2015 In this new media-saturated world of Twitter, Instagram, and Tinder, sometimes your once loving child may seem like a monster that refuses to pay attention to anything you say " title = "You Need a Criminal Defense Attorney if You Have a Teenager" url = "/blog/criminal-attorney/criminal-defense-attorney-teenager/"
+Raising a Teenager in 2015 In this new media-saturated world of Twitter, Instagram, and Tinder, sometimes your once loving child may seem like a monster that refuses to pay attention to anything you say " tags = ["Criminal Law", "Drug Crimes", "DUI", "Juvenile Crime", "Petty Theft ", "Theft"] title = "You Need a Criminal Defense Attorney if You Have a Teenager" url = "/blog/criminal-attorney/criminal-defense-attorney-teenager/"